top of page

 Here it is:

 Sure, expectations are everywhere.
-Family members might expect you to raise your kids a certain way, friends might expect you to respond a certain way.
+Family members might expect you to raise your kids a certain way; friends might expect you to respond a certain way.
 But it’s how we internalize these expectations of others that really allows the pressure to build within.
 It’s often our perception of what others think of us—and ultimately how it reflects how we think of ourselves—that makes our shoulders tense and our jaws tighten.

-1. Please don’t compare yourself with other people in your life or online, especially on social media.
+1. Please don’t compare yourself to other people in your life or online, especially on social media.
 We are all on very different paths, and all of those paths actually lead to the same thing we are all seeking: love.

 2. Speaking of love, find time every day to do what you really love, and literally feel the pressure melt from your heart, your shoulders or wherever you hold tension.
-Dedicating time—even if it’s only five minutes a day to do something you truly love to your core—will help you let go of a little bit of pressure of demanding (or commanding for some of us) too much from yourself.
+Dedicating time—even if it’s five minutes a day to do something you truly love to your core—will help you let go of a little bit of pressure of demanding (or commanding for some of us) too much from yourself.

 3. Shift your inner voice to a voice that radiates kindness.
 Speak to yourself as if you were teaching a young child how to write his or her name for the first time.
 Actually visualize yourself respond.
-What voice would you use?
+What tone of voice would you use?
 Gentle.
 Encouraging.
 Calm.
 Kind.

 4. Spread out your to-do list, my friends.
 A little bit of to-dos here and a little bit there.
 It doesn’t all have to get done today.
 Seriously.
 It doesn’t.

 5. Get more sleep by going to bed early and at the same time every day.
-If you just rolled your eyes, this one is challenging for me, too, but it’s related to the spreading out your to-do list tip (see above).
+If you just rolled your eyes, this one is challenging for me, too, but it’s related to the spreading out your to-do list tip.
+(See above.)
 Going to bed early and at the same time every day is definitely a practice, and I’ve had to come back to it over and over again.
 Why?
 Because I’m busy, too, and the days go by quickly, but I feel way better when I get quality sleep.
 Sleep is the No. 1 self-care practice I recommend because it is vital to well-being.
 Learn three ways to get better sleep tonight.
 Give an early bedtime a chance and see how you feel.

-109 views0 comments
+115 views0 comments

 bottom of page